What is New Hampshire famous for

 Low taxes

-New Hampshire is one of the few US states that don’t have an income tax.
+New Hampshire is one of the few US states that doesn’t have an income tax.
 Alaska, Florida, South Dakota, Tennessee, Nevada, Texas, Washington, and Wyoming follow a similar tax policy.
 However, there’s a 5% tax on dividends and interests.

-Furthermore, New Hampshire has no taxes on sales, capital gains, or inheritance but imposes excise taxes on goods such as tobacco, alcohol, and fuel.
+Furthermore, New Hampshire has no taxes on sales, capital gains, or inheritance, but imposes excise taxes on goods such as tobacco, alcohol, and fuel.
 On the other hand, New Hampshire has one of the highest property taxes in America.

 These low taxes mean that the state needs to make good use of paid tax dollars, and New Hampshire usually ranks among the top states in governance, socioeconomic opportunity, fiscal stability, and healthcare.